 I often say to my clients (and to a lot of other people these days), that progress isn’t a straight line.
 In life and business, we like to create neat and tidy narratives about how we got to where we are.
 But the stories we tell ourselves when we look back are usually just an invention of hindsight.

-For example, I’m hip-deep in the writing and editing of another book that will come out in early 2017.
+For example, when I’m writing and editing of another book I forget about how much of a slog it can be.
 Part of me looks at my previous books and forgets the hours and hours that went into creating them.
 I see the finished products and wonder why I can’t just have another one already done.
-I’d like to say that this new book is just gushing out.
+I’d like to say that each book just gushes out.
 Unfortunately, for me writing well takes time, effort, and so much more.

 Deleting entire paragraphs and chapters because they don’t hold up is frustrating.
 Staring at a blank computer screen can be defeating.
 Picking just the right book cover takes creative guesswork.
-Basically, right now I’m in the midst of an incredibly squiggly line.
+Basically, I find myself in the midst of an incredibly squiggly line.

 Here’s the lesson from the meme, though.
 I’m reminded to honor the effort in the here and now.
 It’s crucial to remember that progress is chaotic and challenging, and doesn’t detract from its legitimacy.
 Not not only is that chaos and effort OK, it’s right where we should be.
 Just because our journey isn’t a straight line, doesn’t mean that it won’t get us there.